SwissDataScienceCenter/renku/docs/admin/prerequisites/gitlabrunner.rst

 2. Register the GitLab Runner with Gitlab in Renku
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can configure shared runners for renku .
+For this step you need GitLab to be running first.
+You can do this step after deploying Renku.

+We recommend configuring at least one shared runner for Renku and, additionally, other types of runners as needed.

-Get the registration token from https://renku.mydomain.ch/gitlab/admin/runners
+To run the following command first get the registration token from https://renku.mydomain.ch/gitlab/admin/runners

 .. code-block:: bash